 Next Gen GP is fully funded leadership programme for trainees and early career GPs.
 It is based on the principle ‘Energise, Engage and Empower’.
 The fundamental idea is to turn the insight into impact with inspiration from prominent national and local leaders.
 This programme was started by Nishma Manek, who is a GP registrar in Cambridge and NHS England fellow.

 It consists of five sessions over five months period and each session has a talk by one of the speakers followed by an interview with a second speaker.
-The programme successfully completed the first cohort in Nottingham in early 2019 and will start its second cohort in August.
+The programme successfully completed the first cohort in Nottingham in early 2019 with the second ending in February 2020.

 Speakers who have been involved include, Dr Nick Harding, Caroline Wilkinson, Nikita Kanani, Stephen Shortt, Peter Homa, Laura Neilson, Dom Patterson, Tracy Taylor, Simon Gregory and Martin McShane for the first cohort.